kingsdigitallab/iREAL/backend/README.md

   document chunks are not suitable for indexing, or that they might be too similar to each other.
   - The [`RetryQueryEngine`](https://docs.llamaindex.ai/en/stable/examples/evaluation/RetryQuery/#retry-query-engine) is used to retry the query if the response is not satisfactory.
+  - Using hybrid search, using the vector store and [`BM25 retriever`](https://docs.llamaindex.ai/en/stable/examples/retrievers/bm25_retriever/) mitigates some of the issues with _semantic drift_, particularly when the queris mention specific entity names.